A First-Order Approach To Accelerated Value Iteration: Analysis of Accelerated and Momentum Value Iteration.

-\begin{proof} Let us consider the following MDP.
+We prove the following theorem, which present a lower bound on the convergence rate of first-order algorithms in all generality. \begin{theorem} There exists an MDP instance $(\X,\A,\bm{P},\bm{r},\bm{p}_{0},\lambda)$ such that for any sequence of iterates satisfying the following lower bound holds for any step $s \in \{1,...,n-1\}$: \end{theorem} \begin{proof} We consider the following MDP.
 The discount factor is any $\lambda \in (0,1)$, there are $n $ states and one action.
 The rewards are such that $r_{1}=1$ and $r_{i}=0$ for all other states $i$.
 The state $1$ is absorbing and for $i \geq 2$, there is a deterministic transition from $i$ to $i-1$.